Contraception advice

 • Barrier methods — condoms, diaphragms, cervical caps

-Another non-hormonal option is the withdrawal method, which involves interrupting intercourse before ejaculation to prevent pregnancy.
-However, it is considered less reliable, with around 22 in 100 couples experiencing pregnancy within a year.
+Another non-hormonal option is the withdrawal method which involves interrupting intercourse before ejaculation to prevent pregnancy.
+However this is considered less reliable with 22 in 100 couples experiencing pregnancy within a year.

 Permanent Options